RandalMorris/FantasyFootball-old/README.md

 of creating code.

 ## Installation
-Intallation of the `ffanalytics` package can be done directly from github:
+Intallation of the `FantasyFootball` package can be done directly from github:
-`devtools::install_github("FantasyFootballAnalytics/ffanalytics")`
+`devtools::install_github("RandalMorris/FantasyFootball")`

 ## Projection sources
 The following sources are available for scraping: